StonedEdge/Retro-Lite-CM4-Dock/README.md

 - [x] Send over random image to Pico located in consolevectors based on current system being launched on RetroPie (no scaling necessary)
 - [x] Implement a button state machine to switch between the stats and image mode
 - [x] Implement a timeout which fades black to the OLED with no button input.
 Wake up OLED on button press after X mins of no activity
-- [ ] Write a python script to break up video into individual video frames on the Pi 4 and send over to Pico via ffmpeg
+- [x] Implement game metadata within game mode
+- [x] Gracefully shutdown the OLED display when the console is powered down and restart it when console is repowered on
 - [ ] Identify how to perform hardware (or software) vertical scrolling of text on the SSD1351 for game descriptions
-- [ ] Implement game metadata within game mode
 - [ ] Implement "retrostats" into stats mode to show user most played games by times played & time duration using the RetroStats langest scripts

-- [x] Gracefully shutdown the OLED display when the console is powered down and restart it when console is repowered on
+# Nice to have
+- [ ] Write a python script to break up video into individual video frames on the Pi 4
+- [ ] Setup tinyUSB library to try and achieve 0.9MB/s transfer speeds for all frames, for 30 FPS video over USB 1.1 (max 1.5MB/s)